 Family background and everyday lives

-Family Backgrounds and Everyday Lives was one of the research projects in Real Life Methods, part of the National Centre for Research Methods, funded by the ESRC, 2005-08.
+This was one of the research projects in 'Real Life Methods', part of the National Centre for Research Methods.

 About the project

 Participants made videos showing us their traditions on special occasions, like Christmas.